AudioBible/AudioBible/README.md

     audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3

     audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation)

-    audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John" audiobible find -b james -c 5                               # to output chapter 5 for the book of "James" audiobible find water of life                               # to find water of life, say words to search for as params audiobible find water                                       # to find water, say the word to search the whole bible audiobible find 'circle of the earth'                       # to find circle of the earth, say the words to search of as a string audiobible find circle                                      # or find the same results with just looking for circle
+    audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John" audiobible find -b james -c 5                               # to output chapter 5 for the book of "James" audiobible find water of life                               # to find water of life, say words to search for as params audiobible find water                                       # to find water, say the word to search the whole bible audiobible find 'it is done'                                # to find it is done, say the words to search as a string audiobible find circle of the earth                         # to find circle of the earth

     audiobible find jesus -b luke -c 3 -C 2                     # to find jesus in the book of "Luke" chapter 3, showing 2 verses before and after the matched verse context audiobible find circle -A 5 -B 2                            # to show 2 verse before and 5 verses after the matched verse context

 # KJV Bible - List of Books and Chapters Count